sibbl/home-assistant-chatgpt-plugin/README.md

 # Home Assistant ChatGPT plugin

 This is a protoypical implementation of a Home Assistant ChatGPT plugin.
+It currently only supports reading entities.

 ## Setup